MohitPanchasara/AICG-review-research-website/README.md

 CMD ["python", "main.py"]
 ```

-## WIP Disclaimer
-Work-in-progress alert: This is our smallest baseline model (DenseNet-169) and it's currently overfitting like it's cramming for finals.
-The real, multi-modal, multi-model architecture (smarter summaries, anomaly timelines, person checks, the works) is in the oven.
-In the meantime, upload a clip, kick the tires, and roast our baseline.
-Big upgrade landing soon. ✨

 ## CORS & Security
 - Backend allows only origins from `ALLOWED_ORIGINS`.
 - Add your Vercel domain (and any custom domain) there, then restart the Space.